-FAULT POSSIBLE CAUSE After installation, 1.
-Hot and cold water supplies are plumbed to the wrong sides shower only runs of the valve.
-The cartridge can be removed from the body, HOT or COLD. turned 180° and placed back in the body.
-Shower will not 1.
-Check Hot Water supply temperature. run hot enough 2.
+FAULT POSSIBLE CAUSE After Installation, shower only runs HOT or COLD Hot &amp; Cold water supplies are plumbed to the wrong sides of the valve.
+The cartridge can be removed from the body, turned 180° and placed back in the body.
+Shower will not run hot enough when first installed.
+Check HOT water supply temperature.
 Maximum temperature needs adjusting.
-See Temperature when first Adjustment section above. installed.
-3. Operating Conditions are incorrect.
-4. Blockage in hot side of the system.
-Hot water in cold 1.
-Check & clean the check valves, as they may be obstructed. & vice versa Low or no flow 1.
-Possible blockage in the system. from the Valve 2.
-Operating Conditions are incorrect.
-3. Valve being obstructed by debris.
-4. Valve shut off has activated due to Operating Conditions.
-Leak from valve 1.
-Debris has gotten into the CD valve. in the off position Fluctuating Flow 1.
-Possible blockage in the system.
-Rate 2.
+See Temperature Adjustment section.
 Operating conditions are incorrect.
-3. Dynamic inlet pressures are not balanced.
-4. Shuttle assembly is faulty.
+Blockage in hot side of the system.
+Hot water in cold & vice versa Check and clean the check valves, as they may be obstructed.
+Low or no flow from the valve Possible blockage in the system.
+Operating conditions are incorrect.
+Valve being obstructed by debris.
+Valve shut off has activated due to Operating Conditions.
+Leak from valve in the off position 1.
+Debris has gotten into the CD valve.
+Fluctuating flow rate Possible blockage in the system.
+Operating conditions are incorrect.
+Dynamic inlet pressures are not balanced.
+Shuttle assembly is faulty.